-The high deductible Plan F has the same benefits as standard Plan F. However, there’s a $2,300 deductible that must be met before your Medigap plan will offer coverage.
+The high deductible Plan F has the same benefits as standard Plan F. However; there’s a $2,340 deductible that you must meet before the Medigap plan offers coverage.

 This plan has higher out of pocket expenses; although, you can expect a much lower premium.